MicrosoftDocs/power-platform/power-platform/admin/preview-october-2019-updates.md

 ### Will the version number be updated with the 2019 release wave 2 update?
 No, the version number will not change with the 2019 release wave 2 update.

-### Will Microsoft provide a free Sandbox environment at no charge for testing updates?
+### Will Microsoft provide a free sandbox environment at no charge for testing updates?
-You will need to create a Sandbox environment (a copy of the production environment), which is not provided for free.
+You will need to create a sandbox environment (a copy of the production environment), which is not provided for free.

-### When will the updates be available for testing in the Sandbox environment?
+### When will the updates be available for testing in the sandbox environment?
 The updates are available now.
 All you need to do is activate the 2019 release wave 2 update as described above.

 ### Which updates will have an opt-in switch and which ones will be provided by default?